-In the case when there is no data waiting, the function will return with the SelectInfo.
-The caller can then await a select message, {'\$socket', Socket, select, Info} (where Info is the ref field from the SelectInfo), when data has arrived (a subsequent call to recv will then return the data).
+The same as infinite time-out recv/1, 2, 3, 4 but if the data cannot be delivered immediately, the function returns {select, SelectInfo}, and the caller will then receive a select message, {'\$socket', Socket, select, SelectHandle} (with the SelectHandle contained in the SelectInfo) when data has arrived.
+A subsequent call to recv/1, 2, 3, 4 will then return the data.